The Skysnag Blog

 Troubleshooting with DMARC Policies: Typical Issues

-You must set up DMARC records to work in conjunction with both SPF and DKIM to avoid getting false-negative rates.
-By utilizing both of these protocols, DMARC is able to fix the majority of difficulties.
+You must set up DMARC records to work with SPF and DKIM to avoid getting false-negative rates.
+By utilizing both of these protocols, DMARC can fix the majority of difficulties.

 If you’ve set up DMARC to use both SPF and DKIM and you’re still getting a lot of false negatives, check the DMARC record and make sure it’s set up correctly.
 If this is the case, look into the level of enforcement that has been established.
 Spoofed emails will be transmitted without an inspection if a DMARC policy is submitted to p=none.